ices-taf/doc/tutorial-1/README.md

 help(DLS3.2)
 ```

 We've also been using some R functions from the `icesTAF` package.
-If we take a look at the main help page for the `icesTAF` package, it lists all the functions by their groups.
+If we take a look at the main help page for the `icesTAF` package, it lists all the functions by group.
 Some of them we've been using to read and write files, and we've been using `cp` and `mkdir` to manipulate files.
 We used `tafpng` to open a PNG graphics device, to draw an image and write it in PNG format.

 ``` {.r}
 library(icesTAF)
 help(icesTAF)
 ```

 Most of the `icesTAF` functions are very short and simple, but they're simply there to make the scripts look more readable.
 They're convenient shorthand functions, to get to the point without some boilerplate code that's needed.
-For example, in `report.R` we were using `tafpng` like that, so it uses the suggested image size and so forth.
+For example, in `report.R` we were using `tafpng` so it uses the suggested image size and so forth.

 We also see in the help page some functions to run the scripts: `sourceTAF` to run a single script and `sourceAll` to run all of them.
 Starting from scratch, we can run the scripts one by one: